 An individual is recommended for VABB if she has:

 - A benign breast lump- Fibroadenosis less than 3mm in size

 - Recurrent Fibroadenosis

 - Excess of persistent painful spots in the breast

 A few women usually experience breast bruising and tenderness after the procedure.
 Simple analgesia is generally prescribed to the patient for quick pain relief.
 As no stitch is placed in the skin incision or cut, VABB is a scarless breast surgery and is usually recommended for young ladies who are body conscious.

 Why choose Cytecare?

 Cytecare is one of the leading hospitals in Bangalore when it comes to breast cancer treatment and screening.
 Dr. Anthony Pais, the Co-founder and Clinical Director of Cytecare, has over 28 years of experience in dealing with surgical oncology.
 He is one of the few breast surgeons who specialize in breast radiology, reading of mammograms, and early diagnosis of breast cancer.

-Cytecare provides you with a comprehensive and holistic treatment and cares with services including breast cancer risk assessment and screening, breast imaging, breast cancer surgery (lumpectomy, mastectomy), breast reconstruction, and support services for women living with breast cancer.
+Cytecare provides you with a comprehensive and holistic treatment and cares with services including breast cancer risk assessment and screening, breast imaging, breast cancer surgery (lumpectomy, mastectomy), breast reconstruction, breast conserving surgery and support services for women living with breast cancer.
 With Vacuum-Assisted Breast Biopsy sufficient specimen is obtained with a single insertion and it can also provide a more accurate diagnosis when compared to a traditional biopsy.
 It is scarless and a minimally invasive procedure.